Art is my passion, my shelter and my cure.

 As a medical writer and researcher, I can see the positive impact of creation on our physical body and our mental states and spirits.
 Medical research itself is not positive, and it requires dealing with unpleasant data and upsetting facts frequently.
 Art and creative activities take care about balance in my life.

 Since I started to teach back in 1985 straight after graduating from the University, I’ve learned a lot not only about art, painting and design, but also about teaching.
 It is not enough to be a good artist in order to teach others.
-A teacher has to master many different aspects of their discipline.
-Psychological expertise and knowledge of teaching techniques is crucial in order to achieve outstanding results.
+A teacher has to master many different aspects of their craft.
+Psychological expertise and knowledge of teaching techniques is crucial in order to achieve good results.
 Well, and experience is very important, too.
-I have it in abundance …
+I have it in abundance.

 I have my own art gallery in the downtown of Whitby, Ontario.
 There is also a studio where I am giving my popular art and painting classes.
 I have Master’s degree in Education, Psychology and Linguistics.
 I speak, write, read and understand at a native level 4 languages.
 English is not my native language, I’m originally from Latvia, Europe.
-The first BA degree I earned was in German language and literature.
-I have publishes lots of essays, poems and stories in Latvian, German and English,.
-They are available and in printed magazines and books.
+The first BA degree I earned in German language and literature.
+I have published lots of essays, poems and stories in Latvian, German and English.
+They are available online and in printed magazines and books.